kazcare/quizalanche/README.md

 * Originally the Quiz container was changing the backgoud colour to either green or red to show the user if the selected answer was correct ot not.
 But it was not changing it back to original state before the next question appears on the screen.

-* To solve it I created an new container to show the message showing whether the selected answer is correct or not with a Continue button to go back to Quiz.
+* To solve it by creating a container to show the message whether the selected answer is correct or not with a Continue button to go back to Quiz.
 Plus this container shows up either with green or red background color, depending on the selected answer.
-This container replaces the Quiz Container after user clicks Next Question Button.
+This container replaces the Quiz Container after user clicks Next Question Button, it means the actual quiz stays as it is.

 [Back to Top](#table-of-contents)

 <a></a>
 ## Deployment

-I deployed my website through <a href="https://github.com/" target="_blank" rel="noopener">GitHub.com</a>.
+project was deployed through <a href="https://github.com/" target="_blank" rel="noopener">GitHub.com</a>.

-1. I started by logging in to my own account and clicked on "your repositories" link in the "my account" menu.
+1. It was done by logging in to GutHub account and clicked on "your repositories" link in the "my account" menu.

-2. I clicked my project repository, it opened another page with all my files I created for the project.
+2. Specific project repository to be clicked. it would opened another page with all files created for that project.

 3. On top of the screen just above the list of file there was a menu.

-4. Next, I clicked the setting option on the right hand of the menu, which brought me to the setting page.
+4. Next, setting option to be clicked on the right hand of the menu, which opened up the setting page.

-5. I scrolled down untill I found GitHub Pages option.

-6. Then I clicked "check it out here" link under it to open Github Pages full menu page and it said that my site was published at the web address.
+5. GitHub Pages option to be found by scrolling down to almost to the bottom of the page.

+6. It said "Pages settings now has its own dedicated tab!
+Check it out here!"

+7. "Check it out here" was a link, when it was clicked , it opened "GitHub pages".

+8. Second heading said source and under source there was drop-down menu and it had "None".

+9. The drop down menu needed to opened to pick "main" and save button to be clicked.

+10. that was all and it was deployed.

 [Back to Top](#table-of-contents)